opengulf/opengulf.github.io/_posts/2023-12-12-arabic-gt-with-google-drive.md

 ---
-title: "Place Name Changes in Arabistan (Khuzestan)"
+title: "Building Handwritten Ground Truth for HTR with the Google Vision API in Google Drive"
 excerpt_separator: "<!--more-->"
 categories:
   - HTR